alnkesq/AppViewLite/docs/Configuration.md

 * `APPVIEWLITE_FIREHOSE_PROCESSING_LAG_ERROR_THRESHOLD`: Errors out if the backlog of pending records to process is above this threshold.
 Defaults to `10000`.
 * `APPVIEWLITE_FIREHOSE_PROCESSING_LAG_ERROR_DROP_EVENTS`: Drops firehose events instead of terminating the process if the error threshold is reached.
 Defaults to `0` (fatal exit).
 * `APPVIEWLITE_FIREHOSE_PROCESSING_LAG_WARN_INTERVAL_MS`: How often to print lag behind warning messages, at most.
 Defaults to `500` ms.
+* `APPVIEWLITE_CHECK_NUL_FILES`: On startup, verifies that none of the slice files start or end with long sequences of `NUL` bytes, which could indicate corruption.
+Defaults to `1`.

 ## Handle and DID doc resolution
 * `APPVIEWLITE_DNS_SERVER`: DNS server for TXT resolutions.
 Defaults to `1.1.1.1`